tonyreina/convolution/README.md

 Note that a "2D convolution" goes through the channel dimension.
 So the kernel/filter is actually 3 x 3 x number of channels (in this case 3 x 3 x 3).
 One output channel/layer is produced for each filter/kernel.
 If there were 123 channels/layers in the input tensor, then the kernel would be 3 x 3 x 123.
 Again, only 1 output channel/layer per kernel/filter.

+*n.b.
+Moving through the channels is not the same as 3D convolution (even though the kernel has 3 dimensions).
+A true "3D convolution" has 4 dimensions in the filter (H x W x D x C)*

 ![build_layer1](build_layer_1/convolution_layer1.gif)

 ### Second convolutional layer (note the kernel/filter is different):